Fieldwork

 Merel Brüning, taking measurements

-Photographing finds in our base camp Hamza
+Monique Arntz, photographing finds in our base, camp Hamza

-Our solar-powered base camp, thanks to the Jordanian Astronomical Society!
+Work in our solar-powered base camp, thanks to the Jordanian Astronomical Society!

 Monique Arntz, sieving the fill of a tomb